Timendus/3d-viper-maze/README.md

 This allowed me to keep track of things, without going too insane.
 Adding new images and new decision paths is relatively easy to do.
 At least a lot easier than it would have been to change hard-coded `if` statements.
+And if the time ever does comes that we really do need the speed boost, I'm sure we could generate those statements from these trees.

 ## Rough TO DO list: